spiral-modules/vault/README.md

 Do not forget to mount `AlbusBootloader` (bootloader has to be initated after `SecutiryBootloader`).

-> You can tweak Albus behaviour (route, middlewares), create new navigation sections or register your own controllers using `app/config/modules/albus.php` configuration file.
+> You can tweak Albus behaviour (route, middlewares), create new navigation sections or register your own controllers via `app/config/modules/albus.php` configuration file.

-If you wish to play with albus without configuring security simply mount `Spiral\Albus\Bootloaders\InsecureAlbusBootloader` bootloader, attention this bootloader will open Albus access to guest accounts.
+If you wish to play with Albus without configuring security, simply mount `Spiral\Albus\Bootloaders\InsecureAlbusBootloader` bootloader, attention this bootloader will open Albus access to guest accounts and has to be used for debugging purposes only.